ruby-grape/grape/README.md

 Steps 4, 5 and 6 only happen if validation succeeds.

-If a request for a resource is made with an unsupported HTTP method (returning HTTP 405) or with the `OPTIONS` method when the built-in handler is in use, only `before` callbacks will be executed.
+If a request for a resource is made with an unsupported HTTP method (returning HTTP 405) only `before` callbacks will be executed.
+The remaining callbacks will be bypassed.

+If a request for a resource is made that triggers the built-in `OPTIONS` handler, only `before` and `after` callbacks will be executed.
 The remaining callbacks will be bypassed.

 #### Examples